California's Great America: 2006–present: Cedar Fair/Six Flags and eventual closure

 In June 2022, Cedar Fair announced the sale of the land occupied by California's Great America for $310 million to Prologis, a Bay Area logistics real estate company.
 Cedar Fair stated that the sale will help them lower the company's corporate debt to $2 billion, adding that they intended to close the park by 2033.
 The terms of the agreement involve Prologis leasing the land for an initial period of six years through June 30, 2028, with the option to renew the lease for an additional five years, although Prologis could terminate Cedar Fair's lease with as little as two years' notice.
+After lease expiration, park operations must cease and all attractions must be removed from the property.
 The mayor of Santa Clara, Lisa M. Gilmor, released a statement saying that the city only found out about the sale when the public did, that city officials planned to speak with Prologis to learn more details, and that the land is zoned for "theme park" use only.

 In April 2023, the park updated its website to require visitors aged under 16 to be accompanied by a chaperone aged at least 21 in order to remain in the park after 4:00 pm.

 On July 1, 2024, a merger of equals between Cedar Fair and Six Flags was completed, creating Six Flags Entertainment Corporation.
 This made California's Great America part of the same company as both its former sister park Six Flags Great America in Gurnee, Illinois, and its San Francisco Bay Area rival Six Flags Discovery Kingdom.

 During a May 2025 investor meeting, Six Flags chief financial officer Brian Witherow stated that California's Great America was "very low on the ranking of margins", there were no current plans to extend its lease from 2028 to 2033, and that the "park's last year without that extension would be after the 2027 season".
 The company later clarified in a July 2025 statement that no final decision has been made yet on whether to extend the lease and "we are still in the planning stages and are working with stakeholders and engaging the community".

+A website with a petition, titled "Save Great America" went online in May 2026.